Aliases for ATP2A2 Gene

 GeneCards Summary for ATP2A2 Gene

-ATP2A2 (ATPase, Ca++ Transporting, Cardiac Muscle, Slow Twitch 2) is a Protein Coding gene.
-Diseases associated with ATP2A2 include acrokeratosis verruciformis and darier disease.
+ATP2A2 (ATPase Sarcoplasmic/Endoplasmic Reticulum Ca2+ Transporting 2) is a Protein Coding gene.
+Diseases associated with ATP2A2 include darier disease and acrokeratosis verruciformis.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Pre-NOTCH Expression and Processing.
-GO annotations related to this gene include enzyme binding and calcium-transporting ATPase activity.
-An important paralog of this gene is ATP2A1.
+GO annotations related to this gene include calcium ion binding and enzyme binding.
+An important paralog of this gene is ATP2C1.

 UniProtKB/Swiss-Prot for ATP2A2 Gene